ntrocado/freesound/README.md

 ### Searching

-Perform a text search, using a minus '-' character to exclude terms from the search:
+Perform a text search, using the minus '-' character to exclude terms from the search:

 ``` lisp
 (text-search "conga percussive -loop")